 Agency or service Who they work with

 Educational Psychology Service (EPS) Children with more significant and complex

 learning needs.
 Provide staff with advice on

 teaching strategies, resources and training

 Pupil and School Support (PSS) Provide staff with advice on teaching

 strategies and resources, individual and

 whole school training.
 PSS support pupils

 who have difficulties in language, literacy

 and mathematics.
 PSS will assess individual

 pupils who are making limited progress.

 Speech and Language Therapy (NHS) SALT work with pupils referred by school or

 their GP who have specific language, speech

 or communication needs.
 They provide

 advice for school on programmes to carry

 out with pupils.

 Specialist Support Service This service works with children who have a

 (Children with communication diagnosis of autism.
 The service will observe

 difficulties/autism) and work with pupils in school and provide

 advice for staff to support pupils.

 Sensory Support Service This agency works with pupils with visual or

 hearing impairment.
 They provide school

 Visual with advice regarding resources and

 strategies to support children with sensory

 Hearing impairment.

 Physical Difficulties Support Service This agency work with children with gross

 motor skill difficulties.
 They provide school

 with advice regarding resources and

 strategies to support children with physical

-H hi c P c : 1 difficulties.
+Health Care Duefaceis sel- difficulties.

 Health Care Professionals The school nurse provides support and

-Harlah si sikawa advice for staff working with pupils with
+Haalda siistassa advice for staff working with pupils with

 Health visitors health needs.

 School nurse

 Child Development Centre

-Occupational therapist Defended on he made to ETD for musil- with
+Occupational therapist Forward Thinking Birmingham Deferrals can be made to ETD for numils with

-Forward Thinking Birmingham Referrals can be made to FTB for pupils with specific mental health and emotional issues
+roi waru Tiilikilig billilligilalii Referrals can be made to FTB for pupils with specific mental health and emotional issues

 City of Birmingham School COBS work with pupils with emotional and

-Gity of Diffiningham School behavioural needs.
+Gity of Diffilligham School behavioural needs.
 They provide advice and

 support for staff working with such pupils.

-support for staff working with such publis.
+support for stair working with such pupils.